kermitdafrog8/tde-slackbuilds/README.md

 [4] The README for a [native build for Raspberry Pi3](./README-Raspberry-Pi3.md) is out-of-date and cross compiling is a better option.

-[5] The speex build for version 1.2.0 has been retained, but speex v1.2.1 is available as a Slackware 15.0 package and should be used for tdenetwork and amarok builds.

-<a id="6"></a>
+<a id="5"></a>
-[6] There are no plans for a 14.0.14 release and so the 14.0.x branch is effectively frozen at 14.0.13 - go to [new target...](https://mail.trinitydesktop.org/mailman3/hyperkitty/list/users@trinitydesktop.org/thread/JKKMYZUAFMG4HT2EMKFSZHVSNSUTED27/) for more information.
+[5] There are no plans for a 14.0.14 release and so the 14.0.x branch is effectively frozen at 14.0.13 - go to [new target...](https://mail.trinitydesktop.org/mailman3/hyperkitty/list/users@trinitydesktop.org/thread/JKKMYZUAFMG4HT2EMKFSZHVSNSUTED27/) for more information.

 ---